Don’t be a Victim: Watch Out for IRS Tax Scams

 In recent years many Americans have fallen victim to tax scams and bogus Internal Revenue Service (IRS) communications through calls, e-mails, and regular mail.
 We put together this brief guide on what to look for, and steps you can take to protect yourself.

-The IRS will not initiate contact you via email or through social media platforms.
+The IRS does not initiate contact with a taxpayer by email or through social media platforms.
 It is important to note that they will never call to:

 - Demand immediate payment

 - Ask for credit/debit card numbers

 - Ask to verify your Social Security Number (SSN)